Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/discovery-generic-http.md

 ### lookup

 The service operation **request** requires an [identity related header or certificate](../authentication_policy.md/#http).
-The name of the system to perform lookup for will be identified during authentication.
+The name of the system whose active entries to lookup for will be identified during authentication.

 ```
 GET /blacklist/lookup HTTP/1.1